 Use it as fish bait

-Get some small marshmallows and put them in a bowl of garlic powder or crushed garlic and roll them around until they are well covered.
+Purchase small marshmallows and put them in a bowl of garlic powder or crushed garlic and roll them around until they are well-covered.
 Use the marshmallows as bait for carp, trout, catfish, bass and other fish.

 Use it as flea Deterrent